Guidance for policy makers

 Consult affected stakeholders at all stages of the regulatory cycle.

-Further information on requirements under the guidelines
+Further information on requirements under the Policy

 Review of expiring legislation (sunset reviews)